-You may have 15 HSA Hours and 0 Instructional Hours
+- You may have 15 HSA Hours and 0 Instructional Hours

-You may have 12 HSA Hours and 3 Instructional Hours
+- You may have 12 HSA Hours and 3 Instructional Hours

-You may have 10 HSA Hours and 5 Instructional Hours
+- You may have 10 HSA Hours and 5 Instructional Hours

-HSA Hours: Volunteer opportunities for HSA Hours are made available by the event chair and/or event lead through the Track It Forward program.
+HSA Hours.
+Volunteer opportunities for HSA Hours are made available by the event chair and/or event lead through the Track It Forward program.
 HSA Hours are typically events/volunteer hours associated with fundraising and/or reducing costs for the school.
-Examples of HSA Hours: Golf Tournament, Auction, Lunch Volunteer, Fall Festival, Box Tops, Coaching, etc. While the event chair and/or PIP Coordinator is responsible for approving hours, it is each family’s responsibility to make sure their hours are recorded and approved.
+Examples of HSA Hours: Golf Tournament, Auction, Lunch Volunteer, Fall Festival, Box Tops, Coaching, etc. While the event chair and/or Volunteer Coordinator is responsible for approving hours, it is each family’s responsibility to make sure their hours are recorded and approved.

-Instructional Hours: Volunteer opportunities for Instructional Hours are made available by your classroom teacher and/or room parent.
+Instructional Hours.
+Volunteer opportunities for Instructional Hours are made available by your classroom teacher and/or room parent.
 Instructional Hours are typically associated with academics.
 Examples of Instructional Hours: Field trip chaperone, mystery reader, classroom holiday parties, performing duties to help the teacher, library aide, etc. While the teacher and/or room parent are responsible for approving hours, it is each family’s responsibility to make sure their hours are recorded and approved.